UFST-appudvikling/ticketauth-android/docs/README.md

 }
 ```

-__You can call this AND prepareCall at the same,
+__You can call this AND prepareCall at the same time,
 library will only ever show one login or do one token refresh.__

 ### Logout